Formerly

 Classroom teachers, teaching assistants, speech and language pathologists, paraprofessionals, administrators, advocates, and parents.

-The 100-hour training course guides trainees towards becoming fully certified dyslexia practitioners.
-At this level, trainees will be capable of explaining and applying the underlying principles, specific concepts, and procedures of the Orton-Gillingham Approach in any educational setting to any age group.
+The Level 3 training course is designed to guide trainees toward becoming fully certified dyslexia practitioners.
+At this level, trainees develop the expertise to explain and apply the underlying principles, specific concepts, and procedures of the Orton-Gillingham Approach in any educational setting, with students of any age.
+This training prepares individuals to deliver diagnostic and prescriptive instruction with confidence and precision, ensuring the highest level of effectiveness in addressing diverse learning needs.

 Upon completion of the course trainees are eligible for: